Corazon: Ang Unang Aswang: Plot

-In the 1950s, Corazon, a woman rumored to have been a prostitute during the Second World War, struggles to conceive a child with her devoted husband Daniel while being shunned by neighbors in the village of Magdalena.
-She becomes pregnant after following advice from a faith healer but gives birth to a stillborn baby, shattering her religious faith, driving her insane and setting her off on a vicious killing spree of village children at night, starting with her devouring the remains of her child.
-She vanishes into the forest to Daniel's anguish and becomes feral, developing enhanced physical abilities.
+In the 1950s, Corazon, a woman rumoured to have been a prostitute during the Second World War, struggles to conceive a child with her devoted husband Daniel while being shunned by the villagers of Magdalena.
+After following a faith healer's advice, she becomes pregnant but gives birth to a stillborn baby.
+The loss destroys her religious faith and drives her insane, leading her to kill and devour village children at night, beginning with her own child's remains.
+She disappears into the forest, leaving Daniel distraught, and becomes feral, developing enhanced physical abilities.

-After Corazon is identified and wounded by one of the villagers after a failed attack, they confront Daniel and demand that he find Corazon.
-Daniel refuses to believe his wife's involvement, admitting to his friend Naldo that he once saw their abusive landlord Matias and his henchmen on their way to kill a fellow villager in a similar manner.
-Corazon later attacks Nene, a girl who had befriended her, but lets her go when the latter reminds her of her past.
-Recovering part of her humanity, she despairs of her state and that of Daniel, whom she discreetly approaches at times.
+After Corazon is identified and wounded during a failed attack, the villagers demand that Daniel find her.
+Refusing to believe his wife's involvement, Daniel tells his friend Naldo that he once witnessed their abusive landlord Matias and his henchmen killing another villager in a similar manner.
+Corazon later attacks Nene, a girl who had befriended her, but spares her when Nene reminds her of her former life.
+Regaining some of her humanity, Corazon becomes distressed by her condition and Daniel's suffering, occasionally approaching him in secret.

-As the villagers prepare to rise against Matias, Corazon, attracted by the crying sounds of Matias' daughter Lisa, breaks into his house and kills her.
-Distraught, Matias shoots Corazon as she escapes and runs into the village carrying her dead child, convincing everyone of Corazon's culpability.
-Matias, his men and the villagers accost Daniel and burn down his house.
-In retaliation, Daniel kills Matias before fleeing, while a wounded Corazon is spotted by the villagers and also flees.
-The couple run into each other in the forest.
-Corazon tells Daniel to leave, citing her condition, but Daniel professes her continued love, sharing a kiss before she flees.
-Naldo confronts Daniel for his refusal to capture Corazon, but lets him go to reunite with her as they escape into the woods.
-Naldo narrates that both Corazon, now referred to as an aswang, and Daniel were never seen again, but are believed to be lurking around, while lamenting how they were driven into their predicament by the inhumanity of the times.
+As the villagers prepare to rebel against Matias, Corazon is drawn to the cries of his daughter Lisa and breaks into his house, killing her.
+Matias shoots Corazon as she escapes and, seeing her flee with the dead child, convinces the villagers of her guilt.
+Matias, his men and the villagers confront Daniel and burn down his house.
+Daniel retaliates by killing Matias before fleeing, while the wounded Corazon is spotted by the villagers and also escapes.

+Daniel and Corazon eventually meet in the forest.
+Corazon urges Daniel to leave her because of what she has become, but he declares that he still loves her and kisses her before she flees.
+Naldo confronts Daniel over his refusal to capture Corazon, but ultimately allows him to leave and reunite with her.
+As they disappear into the woods, Naldo narrates that Corazon, now regarded as an aswang, and Daniel are never seen again, though they are believed to remain nearby.
+He laments that the inhumanity of the times drove them to their tragic fate.